Order Management & Order Processing Guide For Growth

 An order management system (OMS) is the software used to organize and automate order entries and processing.
 These systems offer a complete view of every customer order and allows merchants to manage their entire order fulfillment process in one place.

-Why does your ecommerce business needs an order management system?
+Why does your business need an order management system?

 Investing the time and money to implement order management systems can feel a bit daunting if you’re a young ecommerce company operating with a small team.
 Legacy ERPs like Netsuite can cost large sums of money and sometimes a year to fully implement.
 Besides, these legacy systems were never built to support the agility and multichannel nature of modern direct-to-consumer brands.
 Whether you're selling on Amazon, Shopify, BigCommerce, or any other combination of marketplaces, retail platforms, and big-box retailers, having an OMS is inextricably tied to your success.
 To stay ahead of your competitors, delight your customers, and become a leader in your product category, order management is really the best way to take your brand to the next level and beyond.